 We searched the room and tried to recollect our memories best as we could.
 Last I’ve seen and used it was at the restaurant.
 At this point, panic set in.
 I didn’t know what to do.
 Reluctant, we went ahead with our plans for the day.
 Good thing we had extra dollars with us.

 Before that trip, though, I was reading The Power by Rhonda Byrne.
 So even though we were on our way to Angkor in the dark, I refused to believe that our wallet was truly lost.
 I tried to remember and use the Secret’s tips to visualize the wallet returned to me.
 Believing and being thankful that it will come to pass.

 All throughout the day, it was a constant battle of enjoying the moment while trying to attract the outcome that I wanted.
 Alas, the sunset was over and done, and now it was time to go back to Khmer House.
 I said a silent prayer on the way and steeled myself for the news.

 Hallelujah!
 Not only was our servers still on duty that night, but our wallet was also saved.
 They remembered us and returned the wallet whole, safe and sound.
 I wanted to cry because of happiness right then and there.
 As a token of our gratitude, we gave them a small reward for their honesty.
 It was a total turnaround from what we experienced the night before.

 I breathed one huge sigh of relief after that.
-It was such a profound experience that have become one of my memorable experiences in traveling.
-I t was definitely not wise to put so much of your travel fund in one wallet.
+It was such a profound experience that has become one of my memorable experiences in traveling.
+It was definitely not wise to put so much of your travel fund in one wallet.
 And that no matter bad situation you will get into, there will always be people who will restore your faith in humanity.